djadsaunders/mes/README.md

 # MES Experimental Project

-This project uses the MES domain to experiment with various technologies, currently:
+This project uses the MES domain to experiment with various technologies, including Microservices, SpringBoot, Node.JS, Vue, Angular 2, Kafka, Docker.

-* Microservices
-* SpringBoot
-* Node.JS
-* Vue
-* Angular 2
-* Kafka
-* Docker
+MES (Manufacturing Execution Systems) sit just above the machines and low level systems in manufacturing environments.
+They collect data from machines and make use of it to improve performance, reduce waste etc. They may also control the machinery directly.

 # Modules